elnurisg/simple-web-app/README.md

 ### Development Workflow

-- **Frontend Development**: Modify the files inside the `frontend/` directory.
-Use a local server (e.g., `python3 -m http.server <port_number>`) to preview changes if needed.
+- **Frontend Development**: After modifying the files inside the `frontend/` directory, you can use a local server (e.g., `python3 -m http.server <port_number>`) to preview changes if needed.
-- **Backend Development**: Modify the files inside the `backend/` directory.
-You can run the backend locally using `uvicorn main:app --reload` after setting the `PYTHONPATH`.
+- **Backend Development**: After modifying the files inside the `backend/` directory, you can run the backend locally using `uvicorn main:app --reload` after setting the `PYTHONPATH`.
-- **Testing**: Ensure all tests pass by running the test command provided above.
-Add tests to cover new features or changes.
+- **Testing**: Ensure all tests pass by running the pytest and add new tests to cover new features or changes.